geoalgo/slurmpilot/notes/python_support.md

 ```

 Note:
+* we can infer that we are using python when passing a file whose extension is `.py`
 * we could also support passing a dictionary of arguments for `python_args`
 * we could support passing a list of bash to be executed before the script (this could let the user source environments)